|Sustainable Development Goals|

 PTT collaborates with the Office of Natural Resources and Environmental Policy and Planning (ONEP) to formulate sustainable biodiversity conservation and protection strategy, including public relations and campaigns to educate and raise the awareness of the public with regard to the value and importance of biodiversity.

 PTT has established the biodiversity knowledge network to serve as a channel for knowledge-sharing on biodiversity management to external parties, such as local communities, government agencies, academic institutions, private entities, etc. This was a collaboration with the Biodiversity Research and Training (BRT) Program.

 ||Develop Biodiversity Action Plan for high-risk operational sites|

 In 2020, PTT has developed biodiversity assessment approach for No-Net-Loss.
-This helps PTT achieved the goals for No-Net-Loss for new project within 2020.
+This helps PTT achieved the goals for No-Net-Loss.
 No-Net-Loss Assessment tools were developed, enabling baseline identification of each operation sites' biodiversity value.
 Additionally, models, illustrating impacts on biodiversity loss and forecast of offset management's results, have been developed.
 The model also illustrates losses that occur at pilot sites, which will be used for further implementation within PTT Group.
 This comprises Nakhon Sawan Natural Gas Pipeline Project.
 Following impact assessment and monitoring, it appears the mitigation measure’s sufficiency remains high – with minimal impacts of limited significance.